Chrome Red

 Spanish

-The pigment can be prepared by mixing a solution of potassium chromate and lead (II)-nitrate in an alkaline solution or by treatment of chrome yellow with alkalis.
-The resulting precipitate is then filtered, dried and homogenized in a mortar.
+Chrome red can be prepared by mixing a solution of potassium chromate and lead (II)-nitrate in an alkaline solution or by treating chrome yellow with alkalis.
+The resulting precipitate is subsequently filtered, dried, and homogenized in a mortar.

 Painted swatch

-The French chemist Louis Vauquelin discovered the element chrome in 1797.
-Shortly after the possibility of using its compounds as a pigment was recognized and the first methods of preparation were invented.
-The pigment has been in use since the first quarter of the nineteenth century.
+The French chemist Louis Vauquelin discovered the element chrome in 1797, shortly after the possibility of using its compounds as a pigment was recognized and the first preparation methods were invented.
+Chrome red has been in use since the first quarter of the nineteenth century.
 The records of usage in oil painting are rare.

 Recommended Resources